iipc/warc-specifications/specifications/cdx-format/openwayback-cdxj/index.md

 Defined JSON keys:

 * **uri** (*required*) - The value should be the non-transformed URI used for the searchable URI (first sortable field).
+* **sha** (*recommended*) - A Base32 encoded SHA-1 digest of the payload that this record refers to.
+Omit if the URI has no intrinsic payload.
+For revisit records, this is the digest of the original payload.
+The algorithm prefix (e.g. `sha-1`) is not included in this field.
+See **dig** for alternative hashing algorithms.
+* **dig** - A Base32 encoded output of a hashing algorithm applied to the URI's payload.
+This should include a prefix indicating the algorithm.
 * **hsc** - HTTP Status Code.
 Applicable for *response* records for HTTP(S) URIs.
 * **mct** - Media Content Type (MIME type).
 For HTTP(S) *response* records this is typically the "Content-Type" from the HTTP header.
 This field, however, does not specify the origin of the information.
 It may be used to include content type that was derived from content analysis or other sources.
 * **ref** (*required*) - A URI that resolves to the resource that this record refers to.
 This can be any well defined URI scheme.
 For the most common web archive use case of warc filename plus offset, see Appendix C. For other use cases, existing schemes can be used or new ones devised.